-How to choose target audiences for personalization
+How to choose target audiences for personalisation

-Let the PIE model be your guide
+Let the PIE model be your guide.

 The PIE model